Rory Kinnear

 Bftv 9.0 / IMDb 7.7

 Quacks is a comedic dramedy set in Victorian-era London, where four young surgeons, each with their own unique quirks and ambitions, push the boundaries of medical practice.
-Amidst the backdrop of superstition and quackery, they grapple with ethical dilemmas, personal rivalries, and the ever-present threat of failure, all while striving to make a mark on the world of medicine.
+Amidst the backdrop of superstition and quackery, they grapple with ethical dilemmas, personal rivalries and the ever-present threat of failure, all while striving to make a mark on the world of medicine.

 Top cast: Rory Kinnear, Tom Basden, Lydia Leonard, Mathew Baynton, Rupert Everett, Geoffrey McGivern, Andy Linden, Ed Gaughan, Osi Okerafor.